bismuthfoundation/Hack-with-BIS/12-Run-ICO-with-BIS/readme.md

 - You need a Bismuth Wallet https://github.com/hclivess/Bismuth/releases
 - You probably want a fresh new bismuth address to dedicate to the ICO
-- You have at least 20 BIS on that address to cover for the fees
+- You have at least 20 BIS on that address to cover the fees

 ## Create your token